-We’ve been following the development of Welcome To The Future for quite some time, and while we wait for the game’s release to play, or when they start alpha testing with their demo, we went ahead and had a chat with Marc Fabricius, the founder of Moon Men Games, to ask a few questions about the game.
+We’ve been following the development of Worlds Of The Future for quite some time, and while we wait for the game’s release to play, or when they start alpha testing with their demo, we went ahead and had a chat with Marc Fabricius, the founder of Moon Men Games, to ask a few questions about the game.

 The focus of the game seems to revolve around making deliveries, although from the looks of it, you can have weapons attached to your space ship.
 The question here is, will there be missions in which weapons are used aside from self-defence?